mst1g15/Response-Adaptive-Missing/README.md

 ## Output

-Results from the simulation study are provided as .RData files in the Output folder.
+Results from the simulation study are provided as .RData files in the output folder.

 -  `03_forest_plots_smoking.R`  produces key figures of results